What changes when a drunk driver is involved in an auto accident?

 - Washington State favors the term DUI

-DUI can be by alcohol or drugs, both illegal drugs and legal prescription drugs.
-The legality of the drug makes little.
-It makes no difference in the court system.
+A DUI claim can involve alcohol or drugs, both illegal drugs and legal prescription drugs.
+The legality of the drug makes little or no difference in the court system.
+What matters is whether the drugs impaired the as fault driver.

 Liability Insurance for Accidents Caused by Drunk Driving

 Negligent drunk drivers are obligated to pay for the injuries and losses they cause to innocent victims.
-They are liable, because they are at fault.
-Their insurance is liability insurance.
+They are liable because they are at fault.
+The insurance that should pay for their negligence is liability insurance.
 You hope they have enough liability insurance so you can be paid for your losses.

-If they have no liability insurance, or not enough liability insurance, then your UIM insurance should cover your losses.
+If they have no or insufficient liability insurance, then your UIM insurance should cover your losses.

 UIM Insurance

-You buy under insured motorist insurance (UIM) so that you will have insurance coverage if the drunk driver has no insurance, or not enough insurance.
+You buy underinsured motorist insurance (UIM) so that you will have insurance coverage if the drunk driver has insufficient insurance.

 Your UIM insurance can be a blessing in these situations.

-I was t-boned by a drunk driver.
+Imagine this is you.
+You are not at fault, and you are t-boned by a drunk driver.
 Here’s a picture of the totaled car of the drunk driver.
-My car was also totaled.
-I went to the hospital, she went to jail.
-Criminal law punished that drunk driver with a DUI and subsequent court proceedings, but did nothing for me.
-I had a totaled car, hospital bills, loss of work and permanent serious injuries.
-The civil court system allowed me to get my medical bills paid for and compensation for my losses.
-I did not represent myself; I hired a lawyer.
+Your car was also totaled.
+You go to the hospital; the other driver goes to jail.
+Criminal law punishes that drunk driver with a DUI and subsequent court proceedings but will do nothing for you.
+You have a totaled car, hospital bills, loss of work, and permanent serious injuries.
+The civil court system allows you to get your medical bills paid for and compensation for your losses.
+Do not represent yourself; hire a lawyer.

 What to Do if Injured by a Drunk Driver.
 Can I DIY?